 2005 - John Ravenal, Curator of Modern and Contemporary Art, Virginia Museum of Fine Arts, Richmond, VA

 A major art show featuring artists working within a 250-mile radius of Richmond, VA.
 Why that area?
-Because it takes in some of the Mid-Atlantic and some of the Southeast, and juror Amy Moorefield knows there are a lot of good artists out there, and she wants to find out who you are.
+Because it takes in some of the Mid-Atlantic and some of the Southeast, and juror Francis Thompson knows there are a lot of good artists out there, and he wants to find out who you are.

 THE WHO?
-Fine artists working in two or three dimensions, or in digital and video mediums.
+Fine artists ages 18 and above, working in two or three dimensions, or in digital and video mediums.
 The only limitation is that they must work (create) within a 250-mile radius of Richmond.
 This includes Philadelphia, Pittsburgh, Charlotte, Washington DC, Baltimore, and everywhere in between.
 If you aren't sure if you fall within the target area, check the map on this page to find out.

 THE WHERE?
 The show will occupy all 3,000 square feet of artspace gallery in Plant Zero, a renovated industrial building in Richmond's Manchester Arts District.